Table of Contents

 You should also remember that as parental leave is a legal right in the UK, you can factor it into your official employment time if you were using shared parental leave while working in a previous role.

-3. Write an attention-grabbing personal profile
+3. Write an attention-grabbing personal statement

 Whether you highlight your parental role or focus on your professional history, it should grab the employer’s attention and encourage them to thoroughly read your CV.

-Your personal profile should describe your:
+Your personal statement should describe your:

 • work experience